werf/multiwerf/README.md

 - `beta` for environments where downtime is acceptable, i.e., dev, test, some kind of stages
 - `alpha` for bleeding edge environments to give a try for fixes and new features

-## Installation and update
+## Installation and self-update

-Multiwerf checks for new version in case of use and update commands.
-If new version in bintray.com/flant/multiwerf/multiwerf is found, multiwerf download it and start a new proccess with the same arguments and environment.
+Before checking for new versions of werf in use and update commands, multiwerf checks for self new versions.
+If new version is available in bintray.com/flant/multiwerf/multiwerf, multiwerf download it and  start a new proccess with the same arguments and environment as current.

 `--self-update=no` flag and `MULTIWERF_SELF_UPDATE=no` environment variable are available to turn off self updates.

 Self update is disabled if `multiwerf` binary isn't owned by user that run it and if file is not writable by owner.

+There are 2 recommended ways to install multiwerf:

+1. Put multiwerf into $HOME/bin directory.
+This is a best scenario for gitlab-runner setup or for local development.
+In this case multiwerf will check for new version no more than every day and new versions of werf will be checked no more than every hour.
+2. Put multiwerf into /usr/local/bin directory and set root as owner.
+This setup requires to define a cronjob for user root with command `multiwerf update 1.0`.
+In this case users cannot update multiwerf but self-update is working.

 ## Offline tips